hikmethankolay/conways-game-of-life/README.md

 - **Still Lifes**: Patterns that do not change from one generation to the next.
 - **Oscillators**: Patterns that repeat after a fixed number of generations.
 - **Spaceships**: Patterns that translate across the grid over time.

-Modify the initial pattern in the code to explore these configurations.

 ## Contributing